create a custom step

 logger.debug("done")

-use custom step in a pipeline
+use custom step in pipeline

 module path resolution